Skip to the content.

 sudo apt install python3.10

-To install Python 3.10 on your virtual machine.
+to install Python 3.10 on your virtual machine.

 You will need to change the Python interpreter within your IDE of choice, however, independently.